rehierl/abstract-properties/05-generic-properties/0-0-sections-recap.md

 corresponding nodes are nodes within the heading's section.

 (S2) The nodes below of (or subsequent-to) a heading may or may not belong to its section.
-Note that this rule is as such unclear since **some**, but not all of the corresponding nodes are within the heading's section.
+Note that this rule is unclear since **some**, but not all of the corresponding nodes are within the heading's section.

 (S3) By default, the section of a heading includes all of the nodes that are subsequent to it.
 That is, if the document has no further heading.
 Note that